 As one of the oldest properties in Ontario and one of the last regency-style-architecture building of its kind, Riverest is a hidden gem that is finally open to the public.
 “Riverest” is the original name of the bicentennial stone house.
 Built by the Marston’s in 1833, it sits on top of the hill at the end of Wharf street, in the heart of the charming village of L’Orignal, Ontario.
 This breathtaking 2.3-acres property overlooks the L’Orignal marina, the Ottawa river, La Rouge beach and the Laurentian Mountains.

-Riverest aspires to become a major destination for boaters, locals and tourists.
-Inspired by the 52 Wharf property overlooking the L’Orignal marina, Alexandra and André (now the owners of both locations) could see the immense potential.
+Riverest aspires to be a major destination for boaters, locals and tourists.
+Inspired by the 52 Wharf property overlooking the L’Orignal marina, Alexandra Quester and André Chabot (business partners and co-owners of Riverest) could see its immense potential.
 This unique property offers amazing views and beautiful sunsets, combined with historical charm.

-In order to ensure the restaurant’s success, Alexandra and André searched for the perfect partnering Chef who would embark on this beautiful adventure with them.
+The project was launched at the end of 2019, just before the start of the COVID-19 pandemic in Canada and, for a moment, it almost fell through.
+But the potential was too great to waste this unique opportunity.
+In order to ensure the restaurant’s success, they searched for the perfect partnering Chef who would embark on this beautiful adventure with them.